 Lily Saylor takes a position in Greenberg, Massachusetts, working as a live-in care aid for the aging Iris Blum, a former horror writer.
 Iris is wandering mentally and keeps referring to Lily as Polly.
 Lily finds that Polly was the figure in Iris’s most popular work The Lady in the Walls and was based on the woman who used to live in the house in the 19th Century.
 Increasingly, Lily becomes certain that Polly’s spirit lurks in the house.

 This strangely titled film is the second feature from Osgood Perkins, sometimes also credited as Oz Perkins.
 While Osgood may not be a household name, his father certainly was.
 This was none other than Anthony Perkins, famous for the role of Norman Bates in Alfred Hitchcock’s Psycho (1960).
 Osgood Perkins has a minor career as an actor – he first appeared on screen as a young Norman Bates in Psycho II (1983) and has small roles in everything from Six Degrees of Separation (1993), Wolf (1994), Legally Blonde (2001), Secretary (2002), Dead and Breakfast (2004) to Star Trek (2009).
 Osgood has also written the scripts for the thriller Cold Comes the Night (2013) and the horror films Removal (2010) and The Girl in the Photographs (2015).
-He previously made his directing-writing debut with the horror film The Blackcoat’s Daughter/February (2015).
+He previously made his directing-writing debut with the horror film The Blackcoat’s Daughter/February (2015) and subsequently went on to make and Gretel & Hansel (2020).
 Osgood’s younger brother Elvis Perkins is also responsible for the film’s score.

 It becomes apparent with I Am the Pretty Thing That Lives in the House that Osgood Perkins is making a haunted house film.
 This is a genre that has become creatively exhausted in recent years.
 However, it is plain within the opening scene that I Am the Pretty Thing That Lives in the House is no ordinary haunted house film.
 One’s attention is immediately captured by the vividness of the voiceover dialogue that Perkins writes – none more so than Ruth Wilson’s quiet statement “A few days ago, I turned 28 years old.
 I will never be 29 years old.”